tensorflow/tensorflow/g3doc/QuickstartRewrites.md

 In the C++ rewrite the static benefit of the rewrite pattern is specified at construction.
-While in the pattern generator a simple heuristic is currently employed based around the number of ops matched and produced.
+While in the pattern generator a simple heuristic is currently employed based around the number of ops matched and replaced.

 The above rule did not capture the matching operands/attributes, but in general `match` function may populate and return a `PatternState` (or class derived from